Learning What Matters: Prioritized Concept Learning via Relative Error-driven Sample Selection: Problem Setting and Overall Framework

-However, naively selecting samples from only the highest-improvement cluster can hurt diversity by concentrating on a narrow skill set and leading to mode collapse—an issue known to degrade performance in prior work \citep{coincide}.
-To mitigate this, we propose to sample from multiple high \( \Delta_k \) clusters in proportion to their relative improvement using a \textit{temperature-controlled softmax}: Here, \( p_k \) is the probability of sampling from cluster \( k \), and \( \tau \) controls the sharpness of the distribution.
-Lower \( \tau \) emphasizes top clusters but risks mode collapse by repeatedly sampling from a narrow skill set (higher informativeness, lower diversity); higher \( \tau \) promotes broader sampling and better skill coverage.
-This balance between \textbf{informativeness and diversity} is critical for effective and robust learning (see ablation Fig. \ref{fig:abl_temp}).
-The sampling budget at given step \( t \) is then allocated proportionally to \( p_k \), and only the selected samples are annotated as \( (I, Q, A) \) triplets for training.
+However, selecting samples only from the highest-improvement cluster hurt diversity by concentrating on a narrow skill set and leads to mode collapse—an issue also noted in prior work~\citep{coincide}.
+To mitigate this, we propose to sample from multiple high-$\Delta_k$ clusters using a \textit{temperature-controlled softmax}:

+Here, $p_k$ is the probability of sampling cluster $k$, and $\tau$ controls the sharpness of the distribution.
+Lower $\tau$ concentrates sampling on top-improving clusters (high informativeness but low diversity), while higher $\tau$ broadens sampling \& improves skill coverage.
+Balancing \textbf{informativeness vs.\ diversity} is essential for learning ( Fig.~\ref{fig:abl_temp}).
+At each step $t$, the sampling budget is allocated proportionally to $p_k$, \& only selected samples are annotated as $(I,Q,A)$ for training.